 Western Sydney Airport will require reliable public transport connectivity, appropriate to the level of demand, to service arriving and departing air passengers, as well as employees and airport, aviation, freight and related businesses.
 Demand for this connection will increase as the airport commences passenger operations, estimated to be from 2026.
 Fast and reliable bus connections using dedicated infrastructure, integrated with the broader Sydney rail and public transport network, can help minimise road congestion in Sydney’s Western and South West Growth Areas during the construction of the airport, and following the commencement of operations.

 The initiative would provide infrastructure to support bus connections between Western Sydney Airport and the nearby centres of Penrith, St Marys, Liverpool and Campbelltown.
-This will connect the airport to the broader Sydney rail and public transport network to the east and northwest.
+This will connect the airport to the broader Sydney rail and public transport network.
 Where demand warrants it, direct rail access to Western Sydney Airport could also be considered, such as the north–south rail connection committed to as part of the Western Sydney City Deal.

 This initiative should be viewed as a potential complementary investment to preserving a rail corridor for connecting Western Sydney Airport, which is separately listed on the Infrastructure Priority List.

 The Australian Government and NSW Government have jointly released a scoping study that identiﬁes a longer-term rail network for Western Sydney, with services that would also provide connection to the Western Sydney Airport.
 This could include the proposed South West Rail Link extension.

 Provision of high-quality public transport services from the opening of the airport will provide users with public transport travel choices and minimise reliance on cars.
-These types of services also provide an opportunity to guide land use planning on key corridors.
+These types of services also provide an opportunity to guide land use planning and activation on key corridors.